object-oriented-python/object-oriented-programming/doc/source/4_style.rst

                     result.append(_)

-Much better would be to write a single more abstract but simpler line:
+It would be much better to write a single more abstract but simpler line:

 .. container:: goodcode